harachoi/Smart-Book/README.md

 https://smartbook-lms.uc.r.appspot.com/

 ### About this project
-This project is created for online library.
+This project is created for online library.<br />
 Users can search books and medias and check them out.
-For librarians, they can add new books and check user's fines.
+For librarians, they can add new books and check user's fines.<br />
-For frontend, React is used and for the database, MySQL is used to structure the datas.
+For frontend, React is used and for the database, MySQL is used to structure the datas.<br />
-The backend is set up using Django.
+The backend is set up using Django.<br />

 ## Running Locally